MuseosAbiertos/docs.museosabiertos/pages/08.jexiftoolgui/default.es.md

 **Note:** jExifToolGUI comes without exiftool which you need to download yourself from Phil Harvey's exiftool site if you want the latest version.
 On Linux you can also use the version belonging to your distribution.

 #### Universal jar
-* jExifToolGUI.jar: Just the bare jExifToolGUI.jar containing all dependencies.
+* `jExifToolGUI.jar`: Just the bare jExifToolGUI.jar containing all dependencies.
 You need to have java version 8 (1.8) or newer installed on your system.
 Start from a terminal with java -jar jExifToolGUI.jar &.
 This version should run on any system that comes included with java 8 or newer, or where you can install java 8 or newer.
 (Windows/Linux/MacOS (BSD*unix)/Solaris/AIX/HP*UX etc.)

 #### Windows
-*     jExifToolGUI-<version>-win-x86_64_with-jre.zip: A windows 64-bit executable including java V11.
+*     `jExifToolGUI-<version>-win-x86_64_with-jre.zip`: A windows 64-bit executable including java V11.
 Unzip with paths!
-*     jExifToolGUI-<version>-win-x86_64.zip: A windows 32/64 bit executable without java.
+*     `jExifToolGUI-<version>-win-x86_64.zip`: A windows 32/64 bit executable without java.
 You need java 8 (1.8) or newer installed on your system.

     Both versions do not come with installers.
 Simply unzip (with paths) to a folder of your liking and optionally create a shortcut on your desktop.

 #### MacOS
-* jExifToolGUI-x86_64-macos-<version>-with_jre.dmg.zip: A MacOS bundle including java V11.
+* `jExifToolGUI-x86_64-macos-<version>-with_jre.dmg.zip`: A MacOS bundle including java V11.
 Note: Apple is very unfriendly to non-Apple stuff like java/perl and other software.
 This bundle IS a working Apple bundle but not entirely according Apple standards.
-* jExifToolGUI-x86_64-macos-<version>.dmg: A MacOS bundle without java.
+* `jExifToolGUI-x86_64-macos-<version>.dmg`: A MacOS bundle without java.
 You need java 8 (1.8) or newer installed on your system.

 These are MacOS Application bundles.
 In case of the full version you first need to unzip it to get the dmg file.
 Open the dmg (by double-clicking it) and select it from the left navigation panel in your Finder where it will appear as a "virtual disk" (DMG Files are Mac-formatted Disk Image Files).
 Drag the "jExifToolGUI.app" bundle from the dmg into a folder of your liking where Applications is the most logical one.

 **Note:** MacOS (the Gatekeeper software) does normally not allow applications to be started that do not originate from the AppStore or come from an "unidentified" developer (me).
 You need to add jExifToolGUI to the "list of exceptions".
 That is actually very simple.
 See Apple support

 #### Linux
-* jexiftoolgui-<version>.deb: a Linux .deb package.
+* `jExifToolGUI-<version>.deb`: a Linux .deb package.
 For all Debian based systems (Debian/Ubuntu/Mint/MX Linux/Raspbian etc. etc.).
 This is a linux multi-architecture version as the relevant java V11 version for your system/architecture will be downloaded as dependency.
-Use sudo dpkg -i jexiftoolgui-<version>.deb to install.
+Use `sudo dpkg -i jexiftoolgui-<version>.deb` to install.
 As of that moment it will also appear in your menu.
-* jExifToolGUI-<version>-x86_64.AppImage: Linux universal Appimage including java V11.
+* `jExifToolGUI-<version>-x86_64.AppImage`: Linux universal Appimage including java V11.
 Runs on every 64bit intel Linux system (and also inside Chromebook Linux beta).
-Simpy do a chmod +x jExifToolGUI-<version>-x86_64.AppImage and start with ./jExifToolGUI-<version>-x86_64.AppImage &.
+Simpy do a `chmod +x jExifToolGUI-<version>-x86_64.AppImage and start with ./jExifToolGUI-<version>-x86_64.AppImage &.`

-### 2.1 Uninstall
+#### 2.1 Uninstall

     If you use the deb package on any Debian/Ubuntu like Linux OS, you can use apt-get or dpkg to uninstall it.
 All other versions: be it the MacOS bundles, or windows .exes or linux appImage can simply be deleted.